SeamusMullan/ByteMark/README.md

 **ByteMark** is an audio plugin that emulates the nostalgic sounds of vintage electronics and vocoders.
 It features two core effects: Linear Prediction Coding (LPC) Processing and a Bitcrusher / Redux effect, blending retro aesthetics.

+## Current Status: Unfinished

+This project is currently being developed.
+As of 28/12/2024 the LPC Algorithm is not implemented fully and the plugin isnt functional on a DSP level.
+Spectrum Analyzers and UI Components are implemented and functioning correctly.

 ## Features

 - **Authentic LPC Vocoder**: I've implemented a Linear Prediction Coding to emulate the vintage vocal effects and robotic tones from old talkboxes and voicebox toys.